MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-integrate-with-llm-app-devops.md

     deployment_name: <deployment_name>
 ```

 You can specify the connection and deployment name for each tool in the flow.
-If you don't specify the connection and deployment name, it uses the one connection and deployment on the `flow.dag.yaml` file.
-To format of connections:
+If you don't specify the connection and deployment name, the tool uses the one connection and deployment in the *flow.dag.yaml* file.
+Use the following code to format the connections:

 ```yaml
 ...